 Harry Foster is Chief Verification Scientist for Mentor Graphics' Design Verification Technology Division.
-He holds multiple patents in verification and has co-authored five books on verification--including the 2008 Springer book Creating Assertion-Based IP.
+He holds multiple patents in verification and has co-authored six books on verification--including the 2008 Springer book Creating Assertion-Based IP.
 Harry was the 2006 recipient of the Accellera Technical Excellence Award for his contributions to developing industry standards, and was the original creator of the Accellera Open Verification Library (OVL) standard.

 Tom Fitzpatrick is currently a Verification Technologist at Mentor Graphics Corp. where he brings over two decades of design and verification experience to bear on developing advanced verification methodologies, particularly using SystemVerilog, and educating users on how to adopt them.
 He has been actively involved in the standardization of SystemVerilog, starting with his days as a member of the Superlog language design team at Co-Design Automation through its standardization via Accellera and then the IEEE, where he has served as chair of the 1364 Verilog Working Group, as well as a Technical Champion on the SystemVerilog P1800 Working Group.
 At Mentor Graphics, Tom was one of the original designers of the Advanced Verification Methodology (AVM), and later the Open Verification Methodology (OVM), and is the editor of Verification Horizons, a quarterly newsletter with approximately 47,400 subscribers.
 He is a charter member and key contributor to the Accellera Verification IP Technical Subcommittee.
 He has published multiple articles and technical papers about SystemVerilog, verification methodologies, assertion-based verification, functional coverage, formal verification and other functional verification topics.